 We are pleased to answer inquiries about the museum collection and assist visitors to use collection information and view objects.

 If you are interested in donating an object, please email firstname.lastname@example.org or call the Manager of Museum Collections at (867) 767-9347 ext.
 71229.

 In April 2017, the Government of Nunavut (GN) transferred its museum and archival collections from the Prince of Wales Northern Heritage Centre in Yellowknife, Northwest Territories, to the Canadian Museum of Nature in Gatineau, Quebec.

-This was a major initiative involving the relocation of approximately 140,000 items.
+This involved the relocation of approximately 140,000 items.